Bader-Almutlaq/RedPalmWeevil-DetectionSystem/Trap_Node/README.md

 - Ensure your Raspberry Pi is connected to a camera module for image capture.
 - The system assumes a Flask server is running on another Raspberry Pi for receiving results.
-- For continuous operation, you can set the scripts to run as background processes, just follow the steps given [here](#optional-running-heedlessly-with-crontab)
+- For continuous operation, you can set the scripts to run as background processes, just follow the steps given before.